gem5/gem5/README.md

 ```

 ## Notes
-The implementation was develped for the X86 architecture in full-system mode.
+The implementation was developed for the X86 architecture in full-system mode.
-Other architectures where not extensively tested.
+Other architectures were not extensively tested.
 If you encounter any issues,
 please let us know via issues, pull requests or PM to David Schall
 [GitHub](https://github.com/dhschall),[web page](https://dhschall.github.io/).
 Furthermore, we welcome any feedback and ideas for improvements.

 ## Reference our work
 This work was done for our recent [paper](https://ease-lab.github.io/ease_website/pubs/IGNITE_MICRO23.pdf)